 - BO – when an item is placed on backorder, you’ll see the red BO flag

-- Part Number or Item Name – this is the part number of the item being ordered.
+- Part Number or Item Name – this is the part number of the ordered item.
 If you would rather see the Item Name instead of the Part Number, go to the Options button and click the Select By Item Name button.
-This is a toggle button and will alternate to Select by Part Number, making it easy for a user to find parts in the way that makes sense to them.
+This is a toggle button and will alternate to Select by Part Number, making it easy for a user to find parts in a way that makes sense to them.

-- New in 9.0520: At the far right of the part number is a small copy icon.
+- At the far right of the part number is a small copy icon.
 Clicking on this icon will copy the part number to your computer’s clipboard.
-This is useful for transferring a PO into a vendor’s online order portal.
+The copy feature is useful for transferring a PO into a vendor’s online order portal.
 Click the icon on the PO, then click paste in the vendor’s web page portal.
 VIOLA!!!

 - Description – tell me about the item.
-This is the purchase description associated with the part number as defined in the Item module.
+The purchase description is associated with the part number defined in the Item module.
 If no purchase description exists, then the sales description is used instead.
-Note: The description can be modified on the PO and you will be prompted to save the change to the Item Master or only use the edited description on this PO line.
+Note: The description can be modified on the PO, and you will be prompted to save the change to the Item Master or only use the edited description on this PO line.

 - MP – when an item is purchased in bulk, you may see the letters MP directly before the Color field.
-This indicates that the item is part of a Master Pack.
-For example, we don’t buy individual feet of wire, we typically purchase wire in boxes of 500 feet or spools of 1000 feet.
-So when the salesperson orders a 100-foot run, we won’t actually buy 100 feet of wire.
-We’ll buy a box of 500 feet.
+The MP indicates that the item is part of a Master Pack.
+For example, we don’t buy individual feet of wire.
+Instead, we typically purchase wire in boxes of 500 feet or spools of 1000 feet.
+So when the salesperson orders a 100-foot run, we won’t buy 100 feet of wire.
+Instead, we’ll buy a box of 500 feet.

 - Color – if the item has a color defined, it will be displayed here.
 This field is also editable.

 - Quantity – the number of line items being ordered

 - Unit – the unit of measure for the item (e.g., “each” or “feet” or “case”)